mek236/SineInterp/README.md

+#README#
-Under Linux (and Macs), you go into the directory with the four files, and type
+Under Linux (and Mac OS), you go into the directory with the four files, and type
     make
 which should compile a program "sineTest".
 Then if you type
     ./sineTest